Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

 # HPM for Multiplayer Reworked

-Momug forcing me to be his little code twink

 New Features (0.2):

- -New Belgium-Netherlands formable (stolen from GFM) -Removed the extra infamy modifier, returning to the basegame (-0.1/month) -Iberia can now be formed without fantasy nations having to be enabled -Iberia can now be formed without having to be a great power
+ -New Belgium-Netherlands formable (taken from GFM) -Removed the extra infamy modifier, returning to the basegame (-0.1/month) -Iberia can now be formed without fantasy nations having to be enabled -Iberia can now be formed without having to be a great power